 At the beginning of 2013, EAL was the first organization to discuss what is called The Human Toll of the Ivory Trade.

 Finally, EAL is also active at CITES.
 As Observers at the CITES meetings.
 The Elephant Action League reviews the proposals under consideration by the Parties and other international organizations.
-They take positions, make recommendations, and engages the media.
+They take positions, make recommendations, and engage the media.

 See Related: Environmental Organization in Africa